delyva/wp-delyvax/readme.txt

 == Changelog ==

+= 1.1.6 - May 9 2021 = Adjustments for international delivery.
 = 1.1.5 - May 3 2021 = Allow push draft delivery orders.
 = 1.1.4 - May 3 2021 = Added 'source' and updated description.
 = 1.1.3 - April 30 2021 = Add custom shop contact name, mobile no and email.